 The other option is an aluminum canner.
-Pictured on the right is my aluminum waterbath canner.
+Pictured here is my aluminum water bath canner.
 I used this for some time.
-It was suitable, it didn’t chip and rust.
+It was suitable.
+It didn’t chip and rust.
 It was even kind of cool because it still had the original label.
 (I love vintage stuff!)

 I’ve used these for making stock and will use it to cook large batches of stew, chili, soups…. whatever you want to make a big batch of.
 I’ve never felt comfortable using my old canners for this purpose.

 These are also designed to double as steam canners.
 If you are not familiar with steam canning, read more here: Steam Canning

 I haven’t used it as a steam canner yet, but I look forward to it next canning season.
 I’ll update then.

 Stainless Steel Water Bath Canners are available to purchase here… (Affiliate, thank you!)

 It has a stainless steel rack.
 I’ve replaced many a rusted rack for my other canners, so I really wanted a canner with a stainless rack.

 And it has a feature in the lid handle that may be of help to a new canner: A lid temperature indicator.
 When your water is boiling, you start timing.
 This indicator tells you when the water in the canner is at the right temperature to start timing your load.